-Surge protection is an important part of a safe electrical system.
+Surge protection is an integral part of a safe electrical system.
 Your electrician will recommend surge protectors for your Addison home if you don't already have any devices designed to prevent power surges.
-Surge protectors allow homeowners to plug multiple appliances and devices in one power outlet without creating a hazard.
+Surge protectors allow homeowners to plug multiple appliances and devices into one power outlet without creating a hazard.

 What Are Power Surges?